 Vitamins, Minerals and Other Micronutrients

-- Riboflavin (vitamin B2): 4% DV
+Riboflavin (vitamin B2) | 4% |

 The Health Benefits of Cherries

-Dark red cherries will instantly add a pop of flavor to summer meals, but many people wonder if cherries are good for you.
-Here's a breakdown of the many cherry benefits you need to know.
+Dark red cherries will instantly add a pop of flavor to summer meals, but they're good for you, too.
+In fact, many people consider them to be a "superfood."

-1. Cherries Promote Healthy Digestion
+1. Promote Healthy Digestion

 One of the major benefits of cherries comes from their healthy dose of fiber, which is important for keeping your digestive system, cholesterol levels, blood sugar levels and heart healthy, per the Mayo Clinic.
 Cherries contain 2.9 grams of fiber per cup, which is 10 percent of your daily value.

-We should eat about 25 to 38 grams of fiber per day, per the Academy of Nutrition and Dietetics.
+Adults should eat about 25 to 38 grams of fiber per day, per the Academy of Nutrition and Dietetics.
 Fiber helps you feel fuller after meals, which may help you achieve or maintain a healthy weight, and it can also help prevent constipation and diverticulosis (a condition in which pockets form on the walls of your digestive tract).

 A diet high in fiber may also reduce your risk of colon cancer, according to an October 2015 study in The American Journal of Clinical Nutrition.

-2. Cherries Support Your Immune System
+2. Support Your Immune System

 Cherries are an especially good source of vitamin C, which has antimicrobial and antioxidant properties.
 Vitamin C supports your immune system and helps to protect you from disease, per the National Institutes of Health (NIH).

-In fact, when a high dose of vitamin C is taken at the onset of a cold, it can reduce the duration of the cold and lessen its symptoms, per a July 2018 meta-analysis published in BioMed Research International.
+In fact, when a high dose of vitamin C is taken at the onset of a cold, it can reduce the duration of the cold and lessen its symptoms, per a July 2018 meta-analysis in BioMed Research International.

-The vitamin C in cherries also helps your body produce collagen, a protein needed to heal wounds, per the NIH.
 Cherries offer small amounts of other antioxidants that help fight free radicals, including beta carotene and vitamin E. Together, these nutrients may offer protection against chronic diseases.

-3. Cherries May Alleviate Gout Pain
+3. May Help With Gout Pain

 Although more research is needed, cherries may play a role in managing pain from gout.
 A complex but common form of arthritis, gout causes sudden, severe attacks of pain and swelling in one or more joints (typically the big toe), per the Mayo Clinic.